zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 - `%I` represents the currently active file.
 - `(*dds)` uses the `*` wildcard to signify a file that begins with literally anything and ends in `dds`.

 > Once you're comfortable with the command line, append `&& del "%I"` in order to delete your DDS file after converting to TEX.
 Alternatively, if you would prefer to not delete anything rapidly, wait until after you have updated your mod and run `for /R %I in (*dds) do del "%I"` to delete any remaining DDS files.
-Again, make sure you know what files exist in your mod and whether they may need to be DDS or TEX.
+Again, make sure you know what files exist in your mod and whether they may need to remain as DDS.

 Next, on the same command line, run `for /R %I in (4x*tex,2x*tex,4x*dds,2x*dds) do del "%I"` to delete your now redundant `4x_` and `2x_` alternative texture files.